-The State Board of Education will meet at 10 a.m.
-September 14, 2017 and 9 a.m.
-September 15, 2017 in the Arkansas Department of Education Auditorium, Four Capitol Mall, Little Rock.
+The onboarding for the new state Board of Education member will take place at 8:30 a.m.
+July 19, 2019, in the Arkansas Department of Education Auditorium, Four Capitol Mall, Little Rock, AR.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More